-Caution: This post is about the realities of what a zombie apocalypse would entail, and how someone like me represents those realities in his fiction.
-This subject was inspired by a negative review of Reviva Las Vegas!, but it is only tangentially related to that review.
-It will be in two parts, first Part One and then following that will be Part Two.
+Nota Bene: This post is about the realities of what a zombie apocalypse would entail, and how someone like me represents those realities in his fiction.
+This subject was inspired by a negative review of Know When to Run, but it is only tangentially related to that review.

 Gentle Reader, I have received my first really negative review.
 It was from another writer, and someone I respect, and it was shared in the most thoughtful and anonymous way possible.
 This reviewer is NOT a hater; please don’t harass him.
 It was mentioned briefly in his (very entertaining) roundup of CthulhuCon PDX: